(530) 238-5102 Dr. Smith

 How much notice do I need to give you for cancelations?

-We request as much notice of a need to cancel or reschedule an appointment as possible; however, if you do not give 24 hours’ notice you will be charged the full fee.
-Exceptions can be made for emergencies; however, you will need to reschedule with your therapist within the same week in most cases.
-It is important to note, however, that your therapist may or maynot be able to reschedule you...(i.e. we all get busy and don't have extra time).
+I request as much notice of a need to cancel or reschedule an appointment as possible; however, if you do not give 24 hours’ notice you will be charged the full cash fee.
+Exceptions can be made for emergencies; however, you will need to reschedule with me within the same week in most cases.
+It is important to note, however, that I may or maynot be able to reschedule you...(i.e. we all get busy and don't always have extra time).

 What are your cash pay rates?

 · Assessment Sessions $175

 · 53-60 minute ongoing therapy session is $170

 · 45-minute or less ongoing therapy session is $150

 · Time preparing psychotherapy related paperwork is charged at $50 for 30 minutes of my time.